AmyBaldwin/amybaldwin.github.io/docs/index.md

 ---

+Documentation for the [reference libraries](https://amybaldwin.github.io/reference_libraries/) and [upkeep](https://amybaldwin.github.io/maintenance_manual/).

 The Tools are built with the pipeline manager [Nextflow](https://www.nextflow.io/), and operate within [Singularity](https://sylabs.io/singularity) containers.

 The suite was developed as part of a collaborative project between [Volac International Ltd](https://www.volac.com/). and [Cardiff University](https://www.cardiff.ac.uk/), partly funded by [Innovate UK](https://www.gov.uk/government/organisations/innovate-uk) as part of a [knowledge transfer partnership (KTP)](https://www.ktp-uk.org/).

 ---

+***NEW***, my [RunAnyTool](https://amybaldwin.github.io/RunAnyTool/) guide describes the quick and easy set up almost any software tool on your system.
+To use space efficiently, the tools can easily be removed once analysis is complete.
+Set up does not require installing additional dependencies and can be completed in a matter of minutes.